jeffx/adventofcode2020/README.md

 hindsight I could have replaced all the if statements with better regexp.

 I'm going to want to come back to this one.

+## Day 5
+Did a lousy job parsing the puzzle...both parts.
+It wasn't until about halfway through my solution that I realized I could do it without all the dumb array stuff I was doing.
+There was a simple, math based solution.
+But I continued on the path I was on.

+This sentence in part 2:
+> Your seat wasn't at the very front or back, though; the seats with IDs +1 and -1 from yours will be in your list.

+Was difficulty for me to parse.
+I couldn't understand what it was trying to tell me.
+So I just printed the available seats and hoped one would stand out to me.
+One did.
+The result also illuminated the sentence.

+Things I learned in day 5:
+* I don't parse the puzzles well and this leads me to bad solutions